 Finding reliable and easy-to-use digital storage is critical for creatives.
 As your library of photos, video clips, or designs grows, you’re going to need a way to back up your files.
 More than that, you need a storage solution that will enable you to access your data from anywhere, collaborate on projects, and run your creative business or side hustles.

-While there are a variety of storage methods you could turn to, in our opinion, there’s no better solution than cloud storage for artists.
+While there are a variety of storage methods you could turn to – the best external hard drives and SSDs for example – in our opinion, there’s no better solution than cloud storage for artists.
 In this guide, we’ll explain five reasons why getting the best cloud storage platform is a game-changer when it comes to storing your art and projects.

 01. Keep your files safe

 Your files represent years of work and might be a foundational part of your business.
 So it’s absolutely critical to keep them safe, especially in a world where ransomware attacks – in which a hacker locks your hard drive until you pay a cash ransom – are becoming increasingly common.

 One of the key benefits of making the switch to cloud storage is that it can keep your files safer than almost any other storage method.
 While it’s common to hear concerns that the cloud isn’t as safe as physical storage, that simply isn’t true.

 External hard drives fail all too frequently, and if you store an external drive with your computer, they could both be, say, stolen, or lost to a catastrophe like a fire, at the same time.
 You could store your data on multiple hard drives in different locations, but then how do you keep them up to date?

 With cloud storage, your files are backed up to the cloud in real time.
 That means that as soon as you start work on a new design or project, there’s a copy of it living safely on the cloud.